astronomer/airflow-guides/guides/logging.md

 ## How to Configure Logging

-Logging in Airflow can be configured in `airflow.cfg` or by providing a custom `log_config.py` file.
+Logging in Airflow can be configured in `airflow.cfg` and by providing a custom `log_config.py` file.
 It is considered best practise to not declare configs or variables within the `.py` handler files except for testing or debugging purposes.

 The current task handler and logging configuration can be found running the following commands using the Airflow CLI (if you are running Airflow in Docker, make sure to enter your Docker container before running the commands):